 Single Mode Fiber-Optic Cable – The Specifics

 Single mode fiber typically travels at wavelengths of 1310 and 1550 nanometers and has an average attenuation of 0.4 db/km.
-As a means of retaining high speeds with minimal hindrances resulting in the loss of signal, a laser light source is frequently applied within the single mode fiber as opposed to an LED source.
+As a means of retaining high speeds with minimal loss of signal, a laser light source is frequently applied within the single mode fiber as opposed to an LED source.
 Lasers are a much stronger light source and inherently more accurate; lasers are faster and at far less risk of faltering in comparison to LEDs.
-Accordingly, with a precise diameter, a superior single light source and unlimited bandwidth because of this, single mode fiber is ideal for applications spanning greater distances, such as 200 k/m as opposed to the 2 k/m achieved by multimode.
+Accordingly, with a precise diameter, a superior single light source and unlimited bandwidth because of this single mode fiber is ideal for applications spanning greater distances.

 What is the cost of single mode fiber?